MicrosoftDocs/azure-dev-docs/articles/terraform/store-state-in-azure-storage.md

 # Tutorial: Store Terraform state in Azure Storage

-Terraform state is used to reconcile deployed resources with Terraform configurations.
-State allows Terraform to know what Azure resources to add, update, or delete.
-By default, Terraform state is stored locally when you run the `terraform apply` command.
+Terraform state file is used to reconcile deployed resources with Terraform configurations.
+State file allows Terraform to know what Azure resources to add, update, or delete.
+By default, Terraform state file is stored locally when you run the `terraform apply` command.
 This configuration isn't ideal for the following reasons:

 - Local state doesn't work well in a team or collaborative environment.
 - Terraform state can include sensitive information.
 - Storing state locally increases the chance of inadvertent deletion.

 Terraform supports the persisting of state in remote storage.
-One such supported back end is Azure Storage.
+One such supported backend is Azure Storage.
 This document shows how to configure and use Azure Storage for this purpose.

 ## Prerequisites